 The Gorsedd of the Bards ceremonies in the pavilion are unmissable spectacles.
 Under the leadership of the Archdruid, the identity of the award-winners in certain top categories is revealed with the backing of the Druids, all dressed in white, blue or green robes – indicative of their various ranks.
 The two main poetry prizes up for grabs are the Chair (Cadeirio) and the Crown (Coroni), and the winners are honoured with a range of performances, including a floral dance performed by local children.
 Yes, it’s as fabulously far-out as it sounds!

 Maes B is the after-dark little brother of the Eisteddfod aimed at a younger audience.
 A stone's throw from the main site the best Welsh pop, rock, indie and hip hop bands and DJs take to three stages to perform until 3:30am.
 Adwaith, HMS Morris, Breichiau Hir and Eädyth are only a few of the past performers.
 This is the pinnacle performance for many Welsh bands, and for many youngsters, this will be their first experience of live music and late-night festival fun.

 The Welsh language

-You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases from the beautiful Welsh language, so head to Maes D (the Welsh learners tent) and have a chat with one of the friendly experts.
-Even if you don’t manage to perfect your lilt, the Eisteddfod is the place to see native speakers at their finest, with competitions ranging from acting and presentations to solo singers and large choirs, poetry and prose, all delivered in fluent Welsh.
+You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases, so head to Maes D (D stands for Dysgwyr, which means learners) and have a chat with one of the friendly experts.
+Simultaneous translation of all the main Pavilion events and many of the events around the maes is also available free of charge.